MMw-Unibo/FETA/README.md

 **Number of clients** refers to the total count of clients.</br>
 **N** represents the i-th client.

-Modify the code in each clientN (main.rs abd lib.rs) to connect to the Tangle, IPFS, and AS.
+Modify the code in each clientN (main.rs and lib.rs) to connect to the Tangle, IPFS, and AS.
 In **main.rs**:
 - In **lib::create_builder()** *[line 30]*, insert the IP and port of a Tangle node.
 - In **TcpStream::connect()** *[line 81]*, insert the IP and port of the Authorization Service.